Divorce Over Video Games

 There are likely a lot of possessions in your marriage that you don't hope to keep.
 If you plan to divorce your spouse because of their addictive video game playing, chances are good that you don't actually hope to own any of the video game systems, accessories or games.

 However, those items can be worth hundreds of dollars on their own.
 The total value of an addicted player's video game equipment could be thousands of dollars that came out of your income and marital assets.
 While you don't want to own those items, including them on your asset inventory is a wise decision.
-They have substantial value, so including them helps ensure that you receive a fair portion of the overall marital assets.
+They have substantial value, so including them helps ensure that you receive a fair portion of the overall marital assets during the property division proceedings.